fireblocks/fireblocks-agent/README.md

 ![Pair the Fireblocks Agent Device flow](docs/flows/pair_device_sd.png)

 ### Add a Validator Key
 This procedure should happen once.
 Fireblocks will need a validator key to approve new signing keys.
-This flow is done via the fireblocks sdk and not via this program.
+This flow is done via the Fireblocks sdk and not via this program.

 ![Add validator key flow](docs/flows/add_validator_key.png)